tejamaripuri/kegel_master/README.md

 flutter run
 ```

-Use your IDE’s device selector or pass `-d <device_id>` to target a specific device.
+Use an Android emulator, iOS simulator, or a physical Android or iPhone device.
+Use your IDE’s device selector or pass `-d <device_id>` to pick one.

 Optional checks: